 Plant and Soil Sci.
 7, Intro. to Urban Forestry and Landscape Hort.
-Botany 4, Intro. to Botany Plant and Soil Sci.
+Botany 4, Intro. to Botany\ Plant and Soil Sci.
 161, Intro. to Soil Science Plant and Soil Sci.
 162, Soil Fertility and Management Botany 104, Plant Physiology, or Forestry 225, Tree Structure and Function Forestry 133, Forest Entomology (PSS 107) Plant and Soil Sci.
+145, Turfgrasses

-145, Turfgrasses Plant and Soil Sci.
+Plant and Soil Sci.
 131 and 132, Landscape Design Plant and Soil Sci.
-125, Woody Landscape Plants Forestry 134, Forest Pathology Forestry 176, Urban Forestry Ag. and Res.
-Ec.
+125, Woody Landscape Plants

+Forestry 134, Forest Pathology Forestry 176, Urban Forestry

+Comm.
+Dev. and App.
+Econ.
 166, Small Business Management, or Bus.
 Admin.
 120, Princ. of Management

 Forestry Minor This program is designed to provide a basic understanding of forest biology and forest resources for students not majoring in Forestry.
-Applications are available from the Forestry program office and must be filed no later than June 1 of the year preceding the student's graduation.
+Applications are available from the Forestry Program office and must be filed no later than June 1 of the year preceding the student's graduation.
 A minimum of 18 credit hours is required.

-Required courses: Forestry 3, North American Trees, or Forestry 21, Dendrology
+Forestry 3, North American Trees, or Forestry 21, Dendrology

-Forestry 120, Forest Ecology Forestry 121, Forest Ecology Laboratory
+Forestry 121, Forest Ecology Laboratory